masaki925/cv/en/readme.md

 Developed & managed data products for E-learning platform ([Study Sapuri (Google translated)](http://translate.google.com/translate?langpair=ja%7Cen&hl=en&u=https://brand.studysapuri.jp/)):

 - Search
-  - With SpeechToText API, make the index of contents on Elastic Search using Airflow pipeline, and make it available through Python API to main platform built with Rails.
+  - With SpeechToText API, make the index of 100K+ vidoes on Elastic Search using Airflow pipeline, and make it available through Python API to main platform built with Rails.
 - Recommendation
   - With Popularity calculation, learning log analytics, and Collaborative Filtering to generate recommendation on GCP, and make it available through Python API to main platform built with Rails.
+- ML App PoC
+  - A product to shorten assessment exam by prediction based students answering logs.

 **Awards**: